JeffreyBLewis/gpuideal/README.md

 ### Using with Amazon Web Services EC2

 This package requires NVIDIA GPU support and NVIDIA's CUDA framework.
-One way to access this is through an Amazon Web Services EC2.
+One way to access this is through an Amazon Web Services' EC2.
 A `Deep Learning AMI` on a `p2.xlarge` instance provides a powerful NVIDIA GPU and CUDA support.
 We have tested extensively on this setup.
 Install `R` (and `Rstudio` if you want) and you are under way!

 Here is a step-by-step guide to getting `gpuideal` running on an AWS EC2.